ADHD Therapy Los Angeles: For BIPOC, LGBTQ+ & Neurodivergent Communities

 to your neurotype

-ADHD can impact every day life, like work, school, chores and your relationships.
-Some of our clients may present as "high-achieving", outwardly "capable" people who have been quietly struggling for years.
+For many, ADHD can impact every day life, including work, school, chores and your relationships.
+For others, ADHD can present as "high-achievement", but at the cost of immense effort and exhaustion.
 Does any of this sound familiar?

 "I get things done, but it's always at the last minute and I'm constantly burned out and running on empty."